sk-zk/TruckLib/docfx/docs/Samples/00-simple.md

 ![](../../images/00-wip2.png)

 ## Appending to a road
-We will now continue this road by appending some more segments:
+We will now continue this road by appending some more items:

 ```cs
 r.Append(new Vector3(98, 0, 43.5f))